Russia's war on Ukraine latest news: NATO seeks to shore up Russia's neighbours | Headlines

 Russia's war on Ukraine latest news: NATO seeks to shore up Russia's neighbours

-* Ukraine needs the U.S.-made Patriot missile defence systems to protect its civilian infrastructure now under heavy attack by Russia, Foreign Minister Dmytro Kuleba said, adding he would be working with the German government on this issue. * Russian Foreign Minister Sergei Lavrov said it was vital to avoid any kind of military confrontation between nuclear powers, even if it only involved conventional weapons, the TASS news agency reported.
+* Ukraine needs the U.S.-made Patriot missile defence systems to protect its civilian infrastructure now under heavy attack by Russia, Foreign Minister Dmytro Kuleba said. * Russian Foreign Minister Sergei Lavrov said it was vital to avoid any military confrontation between nuclear powers, even if it only involved conventional weapons, the TASS news agency reported.

 Russia said its forces had edged forward in eastern Ukraine and Kyiv said Moscow was "planning something" in the south, while NATO sought to shore up other countries that fear destabilisation from Moscow.
 DIPLOMACY, FOREIGN RESPONSE

-* NATO foreign ministers sought to reassure fragile countries in Russia's neighbourhood that fear being destabilised by Russia as the conflict in Ukraine drags on, squeezing energy supplies and pushing up prices. * Ukraine needs the U.S.-made Patriot missile defence systems to protect its civilian infrastructure now under heavy attack by Russia, Foreign Minister Dmytro Kuleba said, adding he would be working with the German government on this issue.
+* NATO foreign ministers sought to reassure fragile countries in Russia's neighbourhood that fear being destabilised by Russia as the conflict in Ukraine drags on. * Ukraine needs the U.S.-made Patriot missile defence systems to protect its civilian infrastructure now under heavy attack by Russia, Foreign Minister Dmytro Kuleba said.

-* Russia has shown no indication it will stop or slow attacks on civilian infrastructure in Ukraine, and the United States believes military operations will persist through winter months, possibly curtailed by weather, White House national security spokesman John Kirby said. * Russian foreign intelligence chief Sergei Naryshkin said in a published interview that he discussed nuclear issues and Ukraine in a meeting earlier this month with United States Central Intelligence Agency Director William Burns.

-* The European Union will try to set up a specialised court, backed by the United Nations, to investigate and prosecute possible war crimes committed by Russia in Ukraine, European Commision President Ursula von der Leyen said. * The European Commission proposed a plan to compensate Ukraine for damage from Russia's invasion with proceeds from investing Russian funds frozen under sanctions.
+* The European Union will try to set up a specialised court, backed by the United Nations, to investigate and prosecute possible war crimes committed by Russia in Ukraine. * The European Commission proposed a plan to compensate Ukraine for damage from Russia's invasion with proceeds from investing Russian funds frozen under sanctions.

 NUCLEAR * Russia said it had promoted the chief engineer of Ukraine's Zaporizhzhia nuclear plant to become its director, after Kyiv said the plant's previous boss was abducted by occupying Russian authorities.